Oral Cancer Screenings in Lisle

 You may not think about it very often, but oral cancer has a sizable presence in our country.
-Some 42,000 Americans will be diagnosed with oral cancer this year -- and the disease kills at least one person every hour.
+According to the Oral Cancer Foundation, some 53,000 Americans will be diagnosed with oral cancer this year -- and the disease kills at least one person every hour.
 Early detection can help increase chances of successful treatment for oral cancer.
 At your regular dental checkup, Dr. Frank Marchese or Dr. Jeanelle Marchese can perform an oral cancer screening to see if you’ve got any irregularities that could indicate the condition.
 Why should you have an oral cancer screening?
 And what are the symptoms and risk factors for the disease?
 Find the answers to these and other questions below.

 Why Undergo an Oral Cancer Screening?

 The screening for oral cancer is fast, painless, and performed while you’re already at the dentist for regular preventive care, anyway.
-Considering that oral cancer has an incredibly high death rate in our country (a fact we believe is due largely to a lack of awareness), more screenings means earlier detection of oral cancer, and potentially more lives saved.
-Let the team at Arbor Dental Care know you’d like an oral cancer screening alongside your regular checkup and cleaning, and we’ll be happy to perform this step for your overall wellbeing.
+Given the fast progression of this disease, more screenings mean earlier detection of oral cancer, and potentially more lives saved.

 What Are the Symptoms of Oral Cancer?

 A good oral cancer screening requires a thorough visual and tactile examination of your oral cavity, which includes the area inside your mouth, your throat, and your lips.
 When your dentist performs the oral cancer screening, he or she will be on the lookout for abnormalities that include: